 But that’s just a quick snapshot and there’s a lot more to know about Redwood than just that!

-In this article, we’ll explore is Redwood a hardwood and how hard is Redwood by taking its characteristic qualities with pros and cons.
+In this article, I’ll explore whether is Redwood a hardwood and how hard is Redwood by taking its characteristic qualities with pros and cons.

-Also, we’ll talk about how strong Redwood is with its uses.
+Also, I’ll talk about how strong Redwood is with its uses.

 So, let’s jump in!